hw-tony/LA-Net/readme.md

 ### Train

-We provide the pytorch code as an example.
+We provide the pytorch code.
 Please download the RAF-DB dataset from [Real-world Affective Faces (RAF) Database (whdeng.cn)](http://www.whdeng.cn/raf/model1.html) and put it under the folder: *./RAF_DB*

 we provide the pre-detected facial landmarks in the *./Model_Data* folder.
 Note that the landmarks are actually not used in inference.